owodolab/py-graspi/_sources/pyGraspiExamples.rst.txt

 - **-p <{0,1}> (default 0-false):** This option specifies if periodicity on the side faces is to be applied (valid only morphology inputted as the array option -a).

 - **-n <{2,3}> default 2 (black and white, electron-donor and electron accepting material):** This option specifies the number of phases.
 For three-phase morphology (option -n 3, black, white and grey vertices are read, that correspond to electron-donor, electron-accepting and mixed phase material, respectively).

-- **-O (debug mode off):** This flag is required to run the command line functionality in regular mode.
-If this flag is omitted, you will see debug statements printed out on the terminal.